 is currently an Assistant Professor at Miami University with a dual appointment in the Department of Geography and the Institute for the Environment and Sustainability.

 Amélie's professional interests include contributing to research in human-environment interactions with a focus on landscape ecology, land change science, and sustainability.
-Her research focuses on urban and agricultural systems.

 In 2011-2013 she was a postdoctoral researcher funded by a NSF- Forest Service Urban Long Term Research Area Exploratory (ULTRA-Ex) grant that was awarded to the Science Team of Chicago Wilderness, in Chicago IL.